culture

 After dinner, many families attend Midnight Mass, known as La Misa del Gallo (the Mass of the Rooster).

-Traditional Christmas Sweets
+Traditional Spanish Christmas Sweets

 No Spanish Christmas is complete without the holy trinity of Christmas sweets: turrón, polvorones, and mazapán.